Frequently asked electrical questions

 Why can’t I turn back on a circuit breaker that has been tripped in the switchboard?

-If the switch that has tripped can’t be returned to the on position without tripping again, it indicates there may be a short circuit or an overload on the circuit.
+If the switch that has tripped can’t be returned to the ON position without tripping again, it indicates there may be a short circuit or an overload on the circuit.
 If too many appliances are plugged into one circuit or one of those appliances becomes faulty, the switch won’t remain on.
-Start unplugging appliances to see which one might be the cause and if no result, a licensed electrician from Watmar Electrical Contractors will need to be called to rectify the problem.
+Start unplugging appliances to see which one might be the cause and if no result, a licensed electrician will need to be called to rectify the problem.